 Nor shall My covenant of peace be removed,”

 Says the Lord, who has mercy on you.
+Isaiah 54:9-10 (NKJV)

 36 “But of that day and hour no one knows, not even the angels of heaven, but My Father only.
 37 But as the days of Noah were, so also will the coming of the Son of Man be.
 38 For as in the days before the flood, they were eating and drinking, marrying and giving in marriage, until the day that Noah entered the ark, 39 and did not know until the flood came and took them all away, so also will the coming of the Son of Man be.
-Matthew 24:36-39 NKJV
+Matthew 24:36-39 (NKJV)

 12 And because lawlessness will abound, the love of many will grow cold.
-Matthew 24:12 NKJV
+Matthew 24:12 (NKJV)

 Reflection

-One, God cannot coexist with evil.
 When wickedness becomes too great in the hearts, minds, and intentions of people, God has to do something about it to put an end to it.

 Lord, we reach out to You for blessing and protection today.
-Keep the spread of evil from taking hold in our own hearts and minds and help us to better reflect Your loving heart to those around us.
+We pray for the restraining power of the Holy Spirit to keep the spread of evil in check, granting blessing and protection to all who seek it.
+Keep the spread of evil from taking hold in our own hearts and minds, and help us to better reflect Your loving heart to those around us.
 In Jesus’ name we pray, Amen.